ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 Filters and search input can be used to narrow down the list of members displayed.

-The set of columns displayed can be customized using "Columns" dropdown.
-By default, the following columns are shown: Member ID, Name (which is composed out of avatar, username and screen name), Email, Roles, Join Date,Last Visit Date.
+The set of columns displayed can be customized using the "Columns" dropdown.
+By default, the following columns are shown: Member ID, Name (which is composed of avatar, username and screen name), Email, Roles, Join Date, Last Visit Date.
 Also each member row has "Actions" buttons that contains links to some common actions and a checkbox that allows performing bulk actions on selected members.
-When "Pending" is selected in Role filter, the options in bulk action dropdown are "Approve" and "Decline", otherwise "Remove" is the only option.
+When "Pending" is selected in the "Role" filter, the bulk action options are "Approve" and "Decline", otherwise "Remove" is the only option.

-In the Roles column all roles assigned to member are shown.
-When multiple roles are assigned, the primary role wouild have an indicator.
-If the member is pending, the columns does not say "Pending", but instead shows the role to which the member would be assigned once approved (with pending indicator) and a button to approve.
+All roles assigned to a member are shown in the Roles column.
+When multiple roles are assigned, the primary role will have an indicator.
+If the member is pending the column does not say "Pending" but instead shows the role to which the member will be assigned once approved (with pending indicator) and a button to approve.

 ## Member Roles